 “Battery energy storage will play a role in strengthening our electric grid, but the proposed location at 69 Place is simply the wrong fit given its immediate proximity to PS/IS 128, a daycare center, a children’s fun house, an animal hospital, residential homes, and even a District 24 Teachers Center.
 We are united with the community in opposing this site and support a constructive counterproposal that would relocate the project to a more appropriate industrial area.
 The goal is to balance the need for reliable energy infrastructure with the responsibility to protect residential neighborhoods and community institutions.
 There is a clear path forward that allows this project to advance in a more suitable industrial location without compromising the safety and character of the surrounding community.”

-But how safe is it?
-Where are BESS’s being placed in other communities?
+Despite the stated concerns, numerous questions about BESS remain.
+How safe is it?
+Where are these systems being placed in other communities?
 And is the risk really comparable to the worst nuclear energy disaster in human history?

 Bottle rockets vs. rocket ships

 However, there are “key differences” between the batteries that burned in these incidents and those permitted for use in the City.
-Out of the almost 7,500 BESS in the State, only three have caught fire: a .04% failure rate.
+Of the almost 7,500 BESS in the State, only three have caught fire for a .04% failure rate.

 “It’s like comparing a bottle rocket to a spaceship,” said NineDot Energy VP of Strategic Development Sam Brill.
 “Yes, it’s the same chemistry, but the level of engineering and sophistication is so far beyond the basic chemistry of a lithium-ion battery that it’s not a fair comparison.”